arunjaggani/movieplaza/README.md

  Pip install pandas
 ```

-## Vertual environment should be created
+## NOTE: Vertual environment should be created

 ### After installing those Libraies,then in the Terminal use command :
 ```bash